-• To benefit from the Tiger Bridge versioning, you must enable object versioning on the respective bucket(s).
+• To benefit from versioning, you must enable versioning on both the target and in Tiger Bridge (see "Configure Versioning" on page 87).

 Google Drive

 To pair a source with Google Drive storage, you must provide the following information:

 - Name of the target specifying a unique name allows you to reuse the target parameters when you pair another source with another folder in your Google Drive. - Provide the credentials for access to your Google Drive account.